NoGriphy/Quadruple-Robot-First-Project-Introduction-/README.md

 </p>

-# ( This is what it looks like when each part is attached with SG90 micro-servo )
+This is what it looks like when each part is attached with SG90 micro-servos.

 <p align="center">
   <img src="Reference_Images/Leg_Component.jpg" width="400">